 We’re sure we all understand that police brutality is a part of a larger system.
 It is important for us to name that system.
 That system is called racism/white supremacy.
 Most people do not have a functional definition of white supremacy so they don't see the direct connection.
-For the purposes of this proposal, we adopt Dr. Frances Cress Welsing's definition:
+For the purposes of this work, we adopt Dr. Frances Cress Welsing's definition:

 “Racism (white supremacy) is the local and global power system and dynamic, structure, maintained by persons who classify themselves as white, whether consciously or subconsciously determined; which consists of patterns of perception, logic, symbol formation, thought, speech, action, and emotional response, as conducted, simultaneously in all areas of people activity (economics, education, entertainment, labor, law, politics, religion, sex, and war)."

 Some additional assumptions we make about white supremacy:

 - It pervades every institution in the United States, making it impossible for an individual to not be racist or an active co-conspirator enabling racism without deliberate thought and action.